Interview Guide Jun 15

 - Phone screen with a recruiter

-- Phone screen with hiring manager and current PM
+- Phone screen with hiring manager and/or current PM

 The first interview will be conducted over the phone with a product management recruiter.
 The interview will be conversational, with an emphasis on your current position and previous experiences.
 This interview is an excellent chance to discuss any questions you might have about the role or interview process.
 Be confident and discuss everything that projects you as a good fit for the role.
-While people are preparing to land a product management job, this is one of the most important factors they must consider.
 The interview will last up to 30 mins.

 What the interviewer will assess